Thirty-Eight Snub: Plot

-While cooking meth at the lab, Walt waits for Gus to arrive so he can kill him.
-Instead, Victor's replacement Tyrus arrives with Mike, and Mike informs Walt he will never see Gus in person again.
+Meanwhile, at the lab, Walt waits for Gus, planning to ambush him, but instead, Tyrus, Victor’s replacement, arrives with Mike, who coldly informs Walt that he will never see Gus in person again.
 That night, Walt drives to Gus' house, but before he can approach, he receives a call from Tyrus, who says simply, "Go home, Walter."

-The next day, Walt approaches Mike at the bar, and Mike says he observed Walter tailing him there.
-Mike reveals that in the lab, he could tell Walt was carrying the pistol.
-Walt suggests Mike and he are in the same danger because Gus could easily kill Mike the same way he killed Victor.
-Walt asks Mike to put him in a room with Gus so Walt can kill him.
-Mike punches Walt, knocks him to the floor, kicks him several times, then leaves the bar.
+The next day, Walt follows Mike to a bar and sits beside him.
+Mike immediately acknowledges Walt’s presence, revealing that he noticed Walt tailing him.
+Walt argues that both of them are in danger since Gus could dispose of Mike just as easily as he did Victor.
+He asks Mike to help him get into a room with Gus so he can kill him.
+Instead of answering, Mike punches Walt, knocking him to the floor, then kicks him several times before walking away.